Dr. Daniel Labow

 Get in Touch With Dr. Labow

-If you or one of your loved ones has been diagnosed with peritoneal mesothelioma, you may be a good candidate for the HIPEC procedure performed by Dr. Labow.
+If you or a loved one has been diagnosed with peritoneal mesothelioma, you may be a good candidate for the HIPEC procedure performed by Dr. Labow.

-The Mesothelioma Veterans Center can also assist you in connecting with Dr. Labow and other top mesothelioma doctors throughout the United States.
+The Mesothelioma Veterans Center can assist you in connecting with Dr. Labow and other top mesothelioma doctors throughout the United States.
+Our team can also help you get military benefits if you're a veteran and financial compensation.

 Veterans Support Team